-Rogers, Victoria, Shorewood: These cities aren’t just some of the best places to live in Minnesota.
+Rogers, Victoria, Otsego: These cities aren’t just some of the best places to live in Minnesota.
 They are also home to some of the richest people in the North Star State.

 If you’re thinking of moving to one of these towns, you’ll probably need to start saving.
 The richest places in Minnesota share common characteristics such as having a genius level populous, sky high home prices, and a Pleasantville level of married couples.